wiheto/teneto/docs/tutorial/graphlets_and_contactrepresentations.rst

   >>> G == G2
   True

+You can add some meta information using the nodelabels and timelabels arguments.

-Array/graphlet/snapshot representation
+Array/snapshot representation
 ================================

-A graphlet/snapshort representation is a three dimensional numpy array.
+The array/snapshort representation is a three dimensional numpy array.
 The dimensions are (node,node,time).

 The positives of this representation is that it is easy to understand and manipulate.
 The downside is that any metainformation about the network is lost.